wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

             <p>Suspend Error Codes (errorCodes)</p>
          </td>
          <td>
-            Comma separated list of <a href="https://docs.wso2.com/display/EI650/Error+Handling#ErrorHandling-codes">error codes.
+            Comma separated list of error codes.
             This parameter allows you to select one or more error codes from the List of Values.
 If any of the selected errors is received from the endpoint, the endpoint will be suspended.
 All the errors except the errors specified in <code>markForSuspension</code>.</br>
-            Only these defined error codes will directly send the endpoint into the "Suspended" state .
+            Only these defined error codes will directly send the endpoint into the "Suspended" state.
 Any other error code, which is not specified under <code>MarkForSuspension</code> will keep the endpoint in the "Active" state without suspending.</br>
-            If you do not specify these error codes, by default, a ll the errors except the errors specified in <code>markForSuspension</code> will suspend the endpoint.
+            If you do not specify these error codes, by default, all the errors except the errors specified in <code>markForSuspension</code> will suspend the endpoint.
          </td>
       </tr>
       <tr>